 In my career I have learned that there are several factors that contribute to a person’s overall oral health.
 Home care habits and risk factors play a part but we now know there are other factors involved in a person’s oral health that may be just as important to consider.

 Some of my patients have done everything they can to keep their mouths healthy but to no avail.
-Oral probiotics, proper home care and adjunctive therapies can help promote health in these patient’s mouth when all other efforts have failed.
+Oral probiotics, proper home care and adjunctive therapies can help promote health in the mouth of these people when all other efforts have failed.
 Having seen the results first hand, I am committed to helping others by sharing the latest information in science and technology to promote oral health.

-By learning about oral probiotics you can see why they may be right for you if you have issues with bad breath, cavities, infections or gum disease.
+By learning about the latest advances in oral health, you can see how they may be right for you if you have issues with bad breath, cavities, infections or gum disease.

 If you have any questions please feel free to leave them below and I will be more than happy to help you out.